 These gaps created a culture of using libraries to solve all but the simplest problems.
-If you want to build a user interface, you reach for something like React, not
+If we want to build user interfaces, we reach for React, not

 document.createElement.
-If you want to build a server, you reach for something like Express, not
+If we want to build servers, we reach for Express, not

 http.createServer.
 Even before npm existed, working directly with the DOM was uncommon.
-Almost everyone reached for jQuery.
+Everyone reached for jQuery.

-When you learn that libraries are the way to solve problems, then you solve novel problems (real and imagined) with novel libraries.
+When we learn that libraries are the way to solve problems, then we solve novel problems (real and imagined) with novel libraries.
 More programmers, more problems.
 More problems, more packages.

-Instead, you reach for libraries.
+Instead, we reach for libraries.
 Projects often begin with the installation of a formatter, a linter, a bundler, a type checker, a minifier, a testing framework, or some combination of the above.

 These tools are developed in relative isolation.
 The formatter knows nothing about the linter, the linter knows nothing about the type checker, and so on.
 These tools need to be wired together with plugins and configuration files.
 This creates another explosion of supporting packages.